grafana/k6/ROADMAP.md

 - **Global availability of the extension in k6 Cloud for all users.**<br>

   *How will we achieve this?*<br>
   The deployment should be optimized and the extension thoroughly tested before making it available to all users.
 Frontend changes should be done at this point, and usage costs (CPU, RAM, storage) and pricing details should be determined, followed by public announcements of the availability.
-Features such as screen capture, video recording, downloading, and file uploading should be available.

   *Definition of Done*<br>
   When all users are eligible to upgrade to a plan that includes browser testing.